How to Determine Which Animal is in Your Basement

 Sometimes intruders have wings, which can be a problem for you.
 Bats and birds usually don’t enter your basement on purpose, as mice do.
 Instead, they see an open door and fly in, only to realize that they are trapped.
 Birds can cause some damage while looking for a way out.
 They will bump into everything in their way and hit the windows many times thinking they are openings.

-Birds will collect assorted items from your basement trying to make a nest for themselves.
-On the other hand, bats do not need a nest.
 Both animals will leave droppings everywhere and they can bring various diseases into your home.

 Removing Unwanted Animals from Your Home